Coordination Neglect: What Managers Can Learn from WWII Submarines

-The Navy reviewed the problem and eventually solved it by addressing coordination neglect in May of 1943.
+The Navy reviewed the problem and eventually solved it in May of 1943.
 In the 18 months before the solution, the Navy sank 36 U-boats.
 In the six months following, it sank 75 U-boats.
 So if your engineers are working hard towards a shared goal but failing to accomplish it, consider coordination neglect.

 German U-Boats could operate with near impunity, sinking ships up and down the coast.
 These ships often sank in view of people standing on shore but too far away to save the sailors.
 It’s not that protecting the merchant ships was an impossible task: the British Royal Navy was much more successful.
 It’s also not that they were unprepared: the Navy had spent years working with the British Royal Navy, attempting to learn what they could.

 Unfortunately, the Navy mostly learned lessons about cool new tech and failed to learn critical lessons about how to organize and coordinate.
 The American rear admiral in charge of learning from the Royal Navy sent back technical plans for equipment like new anti-submarine depth charge launchers.

 The Royal Navy had a coordination unit.
 Their central “Intelligence Center” was charged with collecting all available incoming information on the location of enemy submarines and using the information to direct the merchant ships away from the subs and the warships towards them.